 - Remove from the oven and allow to cool.

-- To make the chocolate filling, place the cream in a saucepan and bring till it’s almost at boil and then remove from heat and stir through the chocolate until melted.
+- To make the chocolate filling, place the cream in a saucepan and when it’s almost at a boil remove it from heat and stir through the chocolate until melted.

 - Place in the fridge until the mixture firms.

-- Add a teaspoon of chocolate filling on the flat side of a macaron, then take a second and put it on top of the filling.
+- Add a teaspoon of chocolate filling on the flat side of a macaron half, then layer with half a teaspoon of caramel sauce.
+Sandwich together with a second macaron half.

 - Allow to chill further or serve immediately.